 Kiruna is an Australian actress, who lives and works in the UK.
-She is currently in rehearsals for Belvoir Street's production of 'The Rover'
+She is most recently returned to Australia for Belvoir Street's production of 'The Rover' and was featured on the ABC's Australian Story celebrating her successful career.

 Last year Kiruna starred as Anna, in the Olivier-Award-nominated production ‘The Government Inspector’, that toured London and throughout regional UK.
 She also acted, danced and sang in Hackney Empire’s Sleeping Beauty.